 Catch them with a trap

-You can attract the millipedes towards a trap and catch them.
+You can attract the millipedes in soil towards a trap and catch them.
 Then you can release them far away from the potted plants.

 Plastic bottle trap